Investors punish earnings misses as European stocks dip in cautious trading

 The fall in profit was due to the cost of restructuring its post and parcel division.

-Tobacco firm Imperial Brands (IMB.L) topped the FTSE 100 with a 2.1 percent gain after the maker of Gauloises and Winston cigarettes reported stronger-than-expected profit.
+Tobacco firm Imperial Brands topped the FTSE 100 with a 2.1 percent gain after the maker of Gauloises and Winston cigarettes reported stronger-than-expected profit.
+(Reporting by Helen Reid, Editing by Josephine Mason)